PRINCESS FAWZIA

 Childhood

-As a child in Paris, Fawzia discovered, in the family collections of books, paintings, lithographs and black and white photographs, the golden legend of the Egyptian royal family, the beauty of the sultanas and the Circassians, as well as the modernity of the Egyptian princesses, wildly beautiful and influential women.
-Her grandmother, Queen Narriman, told her about life in the past in the palaces bordering the Nile and the Mediterranean.
-She prepared and taught her the culinary recipes of the court, while transmitting to her a love of Egypt.
+In her childhood in Paris, Fawzia discovers, within the family collections of books, paintings, lithographs, and black-and-white photos, the golden legend of the Egyptian royal family, the beauty of the sultanas and the Cherkesses, as well as the modernity of Egyptian princesses, women who are wildly beautiful and influential.
+Her grandmother, Queen Narriman, tells her about life in the palaces lining the Nile and the Mediterranean.
+She prepares and teaches her the culinary recipes of the court, while passing on her love for Egypt.

-Her father, HM Fouad II, the last king of Egypt, also passed on to her his passion for the country.
-To soften their exile, the young princess spent memorable hours at the Louvre Museum with him, where she marveled and studied in detail the treasures and aesthetics of ancient Egypt, in preparation for a long-awaited trip on the Nile that would finally take place when she was 9 years old.
+Her father, H.M.
+Fouad II, the last king of Egypt, also passes on his passion for the country.
+To soften their exile, the young princess spends memorable hours at the Louvre Museum with him, where she marvels at and meticulously studies the treasures and aesthetics of ancient Egypt, in preparation for a long-awaited trip on the Nile that will finally take place when she is 9 years old.

 Studies

-From her French mother and grandmother, Fawzia gets her Parisian chic and artistic streak.
-At the Janson de Sailly high school, she dreams of sailing again and again on the Nile, her mind filled with arabesques, animated frescoes and mythical stories.
-After growing up between Paris, Switzerland, Rabat and Monaco in this enchanting atmosphere, she obtained her diploma from Sciences Po-Strasbourg and a master's degree in Cultural Project Management at Paris VIII.
-Fawzia then immersed herself in linguistic and anthropological studies of the Mediterranean at INALCO.
+From her French mother and grandmother, Fawzia inherits her Parisian chic and artistic flair.
+At Janson de Sailly high school, she dreams of sailing again and again on the Nile, her mind filled with arabesques, animated frescoes, and mythical stories.
+After growing up between Paris, Switzerland, Rabat, and Monaco in this enchanting atmosphere, she graduates from Sciences Po-Strasbourg and earns a master's degree in Cultural Project Management at Paris VIII.
+Fawzia then immerses herself in linguistic and anthropological studies of the Mediterranean at INALCO.

-In Spain, she studied History at the University of Granada and began creating jewelry.
+In Spain, she studies History at the University of Granada and begins to learn about jewelry making.

 Career

-A career in international relations allowed her to travel through many Mediterranean countries, always armed with her sketchbook, to meet vibrant cultures.
-Then, by chance, she was able to return to Egypt and decided to work there in the field of sustainable development for a year.
+A career in international relations allows her to travel through many Mediterranean countries, always equipped with her sketchbook, encountering vibrant cultures.
+Then, by the favor of destiny, she can return to Egypt and decides to work there in the field of sustainable development for a year.

-It was at the National Assembly, as parliamentary attaché to a great man, the deputy mayor Daniel Spagnou, that Fawzia practiced diplomacy, which would be useful to her when she joined the Monegasque diplomatic corps, sent to Berlin and then to the Monaco Pavilion during the Universal Exhibition in Milan.
+It is at the National Assembly, as a parliamentary attaché to a great man, the deputy-mayor Daniel Spagnou, that Fawzia practices diplomacy, which will be useful when she joins the Monegasque diplomatic corps, sent to Berlin and then to the Monaco Pavilion during the Universal Exhibition in Milan.

-Today, the founder of Nilazur lives with her husband and their two children in Monaco.
-For the past 25 years, her travels have inevitably brought her back to Egypt.
+Today, the founder of Nilazur lives with her husband and their two children between the two continents.